 EPN members contributed to a range of articles on topics such as PFAS, environmental justice, the Superfund tax, an EPA Inspector General’s report on car regulation, the Biden administration’s FY2022 discretionary spending plan, and changes to EPA science advisory boards.

-Linda Birnbaum, former Director, National Institute of Environmental Health Science and former EPA scientist, was quoted in this article discussing the prevalence of per- and polyfluoroalkyl substances in our communities.
+Linda Birnbaum, former Director of the National Institute of Environmental Health Sciences and the National Toxicology Program and former EPA scientist, was quoted in this article discussing the adverse effects PFAS have on human health.

 April 21, 2021 / by